CloudCockpit Reconciliation

 How do Legacy licenses charges work?

-There are two fundamental billing scenarios, annual and monthly.
-For a detailed explanation, please see the links below:
+There are two main billing scenarios: annual and monthly.

 What is a New Commerce charge cycle?